simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 - **payees** - all payees used by transactions [have been declared](#declaring-payees)

-- **recentassertions** - all accounts with balance assertions have a (cleared) assertion no more than 7 days before their latest posting
+- **recentassertions** - all accounts with balance assertions have a balance assertion no more than 7 days before their latest posting

 - **uniqueleafnames** - all account leaf names are unique